pooryaparvizi/BioNE/README.md

 ## Example
-Here you can find the example of Drug-Target interaction link prediction task.\
+Here you can find the example of the Drug-Target interaction link prediction task.\
-The toy data provided here are downsized versions of real data and not recommended to use in other scientific study.
+The toy data provided here are downsized versions of real data and not recommended to use in other scientific studies.

 ```shell
 # 1) Network Preparation